qiutongMS/msbuild-cross-contamination-research/README.md

 When all targets are active, MSBuild produces:
 ```
-warning MSB8027: Two or more files with the name of SecondModule.cpp and thirdModule.cpp will produce outputs to the same location
+warning MSB8027: Two or more files with the name of SecondModule.cpp will produce outputs to the same location
 ```

 This indicates **duplicate compilation** - the same file is being processed multiple times.